 Where to Stay on a Florida Keys Family Vacation

 The key to the Keys this trip was having somewhere big enough to house all of us.
 Six grown-ups and one pup need quite a bit of space, as you might imagine!
 Fortunately, we had some great options on both Duck Key and Key West.
 The Florida Keys are such a good destination for bigger family groups, not just because of the selection of varied activities that match just about anybody’s desires, but the accommodations are ideal.
-We had no trouble finding 3-bedroom villas with room to breathe, full kitchens, washing machines and separate bathrooms.
+We had no trouble finding pet friendly 3-bedroom+ villas in the Florida Keys with room to breathe, full kitchens, washing machines and separate bathrooms.
 I strongly believe that having our own spaces helped us to have a conflict-free trip.
-Here are our favorite places to stay as a family in the Florida Keys.

 Hawks Cay Resort is one of my favorite spots to stay in the Keys!
 The recently completed a $50 million renovation of the 60-acre property, with 250 2/3 bedroom villas and 177 guest rooms.
 Our villa even had its own plunge pool – a must after fishing all day.
 Kayaks and stand-up paddleboards are free to use in the saltwater lagoon, and there’s an adults-only pool area, too.
 You can book fishing, diving and water sports, so it’s absolutely a place to call home for a week if you so desire.
 Learn more here.